Early-universe constraints on the electron mass

 To disentangle expansion effects from direct changes in the weak rates, we also study the impact of varying \Neff\ alone, keeping the weak rates fixed to their standard values.
-For this test we assume a single neutrino temperature, $T_{\nu_e}=T_{\nu_{\mu,\tau}}$, and adopt the standard value $\Neff=3.046$ for $m_e=0.511~\mathrm{MeV}$ (consistent with the second-to-last line of Table~1 in Ref.~\cite{Escudero:2020dfa}).
+For this test, for reasons related to the treatment of neutrino temperatures in the \texttt{PRyMordial} code we assume a single neutrino temperature, $T_{\nu_e}=T_{\nu_{\mu,\tau}}$, and adopt the standard value $\Neff=3.046$ for $m_e=0.511~\mathrm{MeV}$ (consistent with the second-to-last line of Table~1 in Ref.~\cite{Escudero:2020dfa}).
 We then compute $\Neff(m_e)$ from Fig.~\ref{fig:NEFF_NUOVO} and propagate only

 into \texttt{PRyMordial}, without altering the weak sector.
-Over the range $m_e\in[0.300,1.500]~\mathrm{MeV}$ we find $\Delta N_{\mathrm{eff}}\in[-0.0235,\,0.2730]$.
+Over the range $m_e\in[0.300,1.270]~\mathrm{MeV}$ we find $\Delta N_{\mathrm{eff}}~\in~[-0.0235,\,0.1872]$.
 The resulting abundance shifts (green and magenta curves in Figs.~\ref{fig:deuterium_abundance}--\ref{fig:lithium7_abundance}) are comparatively small: deuterium shows an almost flat dependence, while helium-4 exhibits only a mild increase with $m_e$ through the faster expansion associated with larger \Neff.
 This confirms that, in the parameter range considered here, the dominant impact of varying $m_e$ on BBN arises from the direct microphysical modifications of the weak rates (including $\tau_n$), with expansion effects playing a subleading role.

 The lithium-7 case is more intricate.
 We normalize to the standard \texttt{PRyMordial} prediction at $m_e=0.511~\mathrm{MeV}$, which is already in tension with observations.
 Since the ``lithium problem'' is often attributed to astrophysical systematics and/or nuclear inputs~\cite{Fields2020,Fields2011}, variations in fundamental parameters are not expected to provide a simple resolution.
 In our full BBN computation (orange/blue curves in Fig.~\ref{fig:lithium7_abundance}), low $m_e$ values lead to an enhanced \ce{^7Li} yield, followed by a decrease and eventual stabilization at larger $m_e$.
 This non-monotonic behavior reflects the interplay between the \ce{^7Be}/\ce{^7Li} production channels, the \ce{^3He} and tritium bottlenecks, and the available neutron abundance.
 In contrast, varying only \Neff\ (green/magenta) produces a nearly flat response, again highlighting that \ce{^7Li} is comparatively insensitive to the expansion history alone in this setup.
 Overall, the changes in the final abundances are driven primarily by the direct dependence of the weak sector and thermodynamics on $m_e$.